adam10603/GTAVHandlingParserJs/README.md

 ![Discord bot command](https://i.imgur.com/wg9edCt.png)

-Of course it could be used outside of Discord bots too, as the code is for the most part vanilla JS.
-A web app, anyone?
+Of course it could be used outside of Discord bots too, the core part of it is just vanilla JS.
+Maybe a web app, anyone?

 ## Documentation of the API